 With extensive frontage along the Connecticut River and 525 picturesque acres, the CY property in Haddam Neck, Connecticut is an exceptional property.

 CY has made no decisions regarding the disposition of the former plant site property and has established no timetable for making such a decision.
-All options that meet shareholder, ratepayer, community, and other stakeholder interests remain open, including multiple uses, recognizing that the CY property includes many important characteristics (such as the spent fuel storage facility requirements, legal easements and utility rights-of-way that must be maintained) that will bear on any future owner and use considerations.
+All options that meet shareholder, ratepayer, community, and other stakeholder interests remain open, including multiple uses, recognizing that the CY property includes many important characteristics (such as the spent fuel storage facility requirements) that will bear on any future owner and use considerations.
 CY shall continue to work with parties interested in potential productive and conservation related uses of portions or all of the property.

 In January 2013 CY was pleased to transfer to the U.S. Fish and Wildlife Service approximately 38 acres of CY land along the Salmon River after reaching mutually agreeable terms and conditions.
 CY welcomed the opportunity offered by the U.S. Fish and Wildlife Service to add this unique portion of CY's property to the Conte National Wildlife Refuge in Connecticut.